 There are NO background checks for guns you already own.
 You can bring any conventional gun into Oregon with no hassle and no paperwork.
 (If you own machine guns please contact us for more info.)

 If you buy a gun from a federally licensed dealer, there will be the standard federal background check done through the police state police.
 The police state police will keep a record of your purchase as long as they can.
 Oregon law says they can keep the info for 5 years.
 (If you think they’ll destroy the info after 5 years we have bridge we’d like to sell you.)

 If you buy a gun at a gun show, the geniuses who vote in Oregon have decided that you must also pass a background check even if you are buying from a private collector.
-Of course, nothing prevents you from finding a gun you want to buy from a collector at a gun show and making the actual purchase across the street at McDonalds.
-Oregon gun laws were written by and for idiots.
+As of 2015, all “private” transfers must go through dealers except for transfers to some family members.

 Thank you for the information that you provided to me about this issue a couple months ago.
 However,I found this exception in Oregon gunlaw that concerns me and I’m wondering if you can clarify or give me an example of someone arrested for carrying (licensed) on school property who was exonerated.